BTA-6: Background

 For many years the primary world-class observatory in the Soviet Union was the Pulkovo Observatory outside Saint Petersburg, originally built in 1839.
 Like many observatories of its era, it was primarily dedicated to timekeeping, weather, navigation and similar practical tasks, with a secondary role for scientific research.
-Around its 50th anniversary a new 76 cm telescope, then the world's largest, was installed for deep space observation.
+Around its 50th anniversary a new 76 cm (30 inch) telescope was installed for deep space observation.
 Further upgrades were limited due to a variety of factors, while a number of much larger instruments were built around the world over the next few decades.

 In the 1950s the Soviet Academy of Sciences decided to build a new telescope that would allow first-rate deep space observation.
 Design work started at Pulkovo in 1959 under the leadership of future Lenin Prize winner Bagrat K. Ioannisiani.
 With the goal of building the largest telescope in the world, a title long held by the 200 inch (5 m) Hale Telescope at the Palomar Observatory, the team settled on a new design of 6 m (236 inches).
 This is about the maximum size a solid mirror can have without suffering from major distortion when tilted.

 The telescope's building, with a special crane on the right used for maintenance.
 A Zeiss 1-m telescope is housed in the building on the right.
 A 60-cm telescope was added in 1994.

 The telescope's 6 metre diameter main mirror is visible in the lower right part of the image.